If you’re thinking about welcoming a cat into your family, knowing key differences between cat breeds can help you make the right choice.

 A well-known cat breed that is one of the best cat breeds for children is the Maine Coon.
 Maine Coons are gentle giants with a gentle nature.
 They are patient and will allow your kids to play with them without getting angry.
 They’re also perfect for families with other pets, as they get along well with dogs!

 Maine Coons are wonderful family pets.
 They are great with children and patient.
 They have a natural curiosity and playfulness that makes them incredibly appealing.
 Children love playing with these lovely cats.
 There is something about a Maine Coon!

 Kids also love, love, love stories about animals and in particular cats.
+Books in childhood become a treasured memory.
 Here are some terrific and inexpensive stories about cats.

 The Himalayan cat is known to be gentle, friendly and playful, making them a good choice for families with young children.
 Himalayans like to play, and if you give them a crumpled paper or a toy kitty, they will play for hours.